 Online GED Testing

 In many states, you can take the GED exam online or at a test center.
 Until recently, you had to show up in person at a GED testing site, but that has changed.
-To qualify for online testing, scoring “green” on the GED Ready® practice test is required.
-Check here -> to learn more about the online proctored GED test.
+To qualify for online testing, scoring “green” on the GED Ready practice test is required.
+Check also this page about the online proctored GED test.

 Do You Take The GED Subtests All At Once?